UNC-Libraries/SCTS-Documentation/Accessioning.md

 ![screenshot](https://user-images.githubusercontent.com/58087302/76987140-14115300-6919-11ea-899a-89e77bbf2b6a.png "screenshot for Aspace basic info")

-### Type (Required by ArchivesSpace)
+### Type

 Choose from drop-down list.
 The default is "Processed."
+Required by ArchivesSpace.

-### Outcome (Very optional)
+### Outcome

+_Very_ optional.
 Choose from drop-down list.
 Describe the overall result of the event in terms of success, partial success, or failure.
 Recommended practice is to define events with sufficient granularity that each event has a single outcome and to use a controlled vocabulary that a system can act upon automatically.
 More detail about the outcome may be recorded in an Outcome Note.

-### Outcome Note (Very optional)
+### Outcome Note

+_Very_ optional.
 Open text field.
 Provide a detailed description of the result or product of the event.
 This field may be used to record error and warning messages issued by a program involved in the event or to record a pointer to an error log.

-## Event Date/Time
+## Event Date and Time

 This sub-record is required.
 Only one date may be associated with an event record.

-### Date/Time Specifier (Required by ArchivesSpace)
+### Date and Time Specifier

 Choose from drop-down list.
 Indicates the type of date is associated with this event.
 The default is "Date Subrecord."
+Required by ArchivesSpace.

 **If Date Sub-record is chosen for the Date/Time Specifier**, the required fields are Label and Type.